 · A best estimate of council’s affordable housing could be derived from the overall housing trajectory and the application of local planning policies to deliver a proportion of affordable housing on market sites alongside sites developed exclusively for affordable housing, but these were not formal targets.

 · In considering any estimate it was very important to take into consideration that affordable housing levels derived through planning policy would always be subject to the challenge of site viability, i.e. whether a specific site could deliver the level of affordable housing.
 The level of this challenge and impact on estimates for affordable housing was difficult to predict.

-· Estimates of affordable housing were not included in council’s Authority Monitoring Reports, (AMR).
+· Estimates of affordable housing were not included in council’s Annual Monitoring Reports, (AMR).

 · Updated data on affordable housing trajectories could be provided for the Scrutiny Panel at a future meeting.